 Supplementary information is peer-reviewed material directly relevant to the conclusion of an article that cannot be included in the printed version owing to space or format constraints.
-It is posted on the journal’s website and linked to the article when the article is published and may consist of data files, graphics, movies or extensive tables.
+It is posted on the APS’s website and linked to the article when the article is published and may consist of data les, graphics, movies or extensive tables.

 The printed article must be complete and self-explanatory without the supplementary information.
 Supplementary information enhances a reader’s understanding of the paper but is not essential to that understanding.